Leo Tolstoy

 Love is a dangerous word.
 Evil deeds are committed in the name of love for one’s family, even worse deeds are committed in the name of love for one’s fatherland, and the most terrifying atrocities are committed in the name of love for humankind.
 That love gives human life meaning is nothing new—but what is love?
 This question is constantly being answered by the wisdom of humankind and is always being answered via negation: we are shown that what has been incorrectly referred to and passed under the guise of love is not love.

-Love will transform the appearance of this wearied, old world, in which we live like pagans and enemies to one another; it will warm the heart in such a way that people will soon see how easily the futile diplomacy of statesmen, enormous armies, and fleets, and fortresses will all disappear, and people will be left wondering why their ancestors toiled over these useless, stupid things for so long.
+Love would put a new face on this weary old world in which we dwell as pagans and enemies too long, and it would warm the heart to see how fast the vain diplomacy of statesmen, the impotence of armies, and navies, and lines of defence, would be superseded by this unarmed child, and people would be left wondering why their ancestors toiled over these useless, stupid things for so long.

 — Emerson